paulamacedo/referencias-para-estudo-ux/README.md

   - Leituras em inglês:
     1. <a href= https://uxdesign.cc/the-role-of-the-sole-ux-designer-in-an-agile-product-team-497afa8d04ff > The role of the UX designer in an Agile product team </a>
-    2. <a href = https://www.interaction-design.org/literature/article/improve-customer-experience-with-ux-investments-that-increase-roi?utm_source=linkedin&utm_medium=sm>Improve Customer Experience with UX Investments that Increase ROI</a>
+    2. <a href= https://www.interaction-design.org/literature/article/improve-customer-experience-with-ux-investments-that-increase-roi>Improve Customer Experience with UX Investments that Increase ROI</a>

 ### UX Research